-Decatur Guardianship Lawyers
+Decatur Guardianship Attorney

-Guardianship laws enable an individual to care for a dependent and ensure they have the tools to live a happy, healthy life.
+Georgia guardianship laws enable an individual to care for a dependent and ensure they have the tools to live a happy, healthy life.
 Establishing a guardianship allows you to play a vital role in the life of someone you care for, even if you lack parental rights.

 At Gibbs Tillery, our skilled Decatur guardianship attorneys can help you understand the guardianship process more thoroughly and work through your guardianship case in court.
-Obtaining guardianship can be a stressful process—we're here to support you and handle the legalities on your behalf so you can focus on your relationship with your ward.
+Obtaining guardianship in GA can be a stressful process—we're here to support you and handle the legalities on your behalf so you can focus on your relationship with your ward.

-Common Guardianship Terms
+Guardianship in Georgia: Common Terms

 Before we cover how to file a guardianship case in Georgia and the different types of guardianship you can obtain, it's important to understand the terms we'll use throughout this page and as you work through your guardianship case.